History of Spain (1700–1808)

-The Kingdom of Spain (Reino de España) entered a new era with the death of Charles II, the last Spanish Habsburg monarch, who died childless in 1700.
-The War of the Spanish Succession (1701-1714) was a European war fought between the proponents of the French Bourbon prince, Philip of Anjou, and the proponents of the Austrian Habsburg claimant, Archduke Charles.
+Spain entered a new era with the death of Charles II, the last Spanish Habsburg monarch, who died childless in 1700.
+This resulted in the War of the Spanish Succession (1701–1714), which was a European war fought between the proponents of the French Bourbon prince, Philip of Anjou, and the proponents of the Austrian Habsburg claimant, Archduke Charles.
 After the war ended with the Peace of Utrecht, the Prince of Anjou ruled as Philip V of Spain from 1715, although the peace treaty required he had to renounce his place in the succession of the French throne.

-Spain entered a period of reform.
-Ideas of the Age of Enlightenment entered Spain (Note: Enlightenment in Spain) and Spanish America (Note: Spanish American Enlightenment).
-The period ended with the invasion of the Iberian Peninsula by Napoleon Bonaparte in the Peninsular War (1808-1814), which upended the stability of the Spanish Empire, and although France was defeated, the turmoil in Spain led to the Spanish American wars of independence of 1808 to 1833, in which most of the empire was lost.
+The Kingdom of Spain and the Indies or Kingdom of the Spains (Reino de España e Indias o Reino de las Españas) entered a period of reform.
+Ideas of the Age of Enlightenment entered Spain (Note: Enlightenment in Spain) and Spanish America.
+(Note: Spanish American Enlightenment) The period ended with the invasion of the Iberian Peninsula by Napoleon Bonaparte in the Peninsular War (1808–1814), which upended the stability of the Spanish Empire, and although France was defeated, the turmoil in Spain led to the Spanish American wars of independence of 1808 to 1833, in which most of the empire was lost.

 The 18th century in Spanish historiography is often referred to as Bourbon Spain, but this label can be misleading as the Spanish Bourbons returned from exile to reign from 1814 to 1868 (following the restoration), from 1874 to 1931, and since 1975.